|

 These machines have an additional manufacturer's plate attached to

-their side.
-The Koopman & Co plate is shown in images
+The Koopman & Co name tag is shown

 Bandoeng and Djakarta (in the former Dutch East-Indies).
 It is unclear